camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/power-automate.md

 For this section, you must fill out the following fields:

 1. **Workflow ID (Flow ID)**: The ID of the Power Automate desktop flow.
 2. **Connection name**: Connection to be used with the desktop flow script.
 You can specify it as connection name or as Connection Reference Logical Name.
 In the latter case you have to set the connectionType accordingly.
+[See how to get the connection name](#how-to-get-the-connection-name)
 3. **Connection type**: Identifies which type of connection is used in the connection name parameter.
 Connection type (default), or a connection reference type.
 4. **Run mode**: Choose between attended or unattended.
 5. **Run priority**: Choose an option (normal, high) or add your own.